 Players must always have 5 cards in their hands.

-These cards must not be seen by other players, except in certain cases.
+These cards must not be seen by the other players, except in certain cases.

-This is with the exception of the effect of a "MOON HEAD" card. (see below)
+This is except in the case of the effect of a “MOON HEAD” card. (see below)

 B_02: Leave the cards face down on the table.
-You can make two piles.
-Let's call them the "SOURCE PILE".
+You may make two piles.
+Let us call them the “SOURCE PILE”.

-B_03: During the game, the discarded cards are placed face up.
-They form a pile that we call the "DISCARD PILE".
+B_03: During the game, discarded cards are placed face up.
+They form a pile we call the “DISCARD PILE”.

-The SOURCE PILE and DISCARD PILE are placed in the centre of the table.
+The SOURCE PILE and the DISCARD PILE are placed in the center of the table.

 Players do not draw from the DISCARD PILE.

-B_04: When it is his turn, the player draws a card from the SOURCE PILE
+B_04: When it is their turn, the player draws a card from the SOURCE PILE.

-He has the choice of playing it, or placing it in the DISCARD PILE or keep it.
+They may choose to play it, place it in the DISCARD PILE, or keep it.

-B_05: At the start of the game, players decide whether or not to include FREE cards. (see E_01 to E_06).
+B_05: At the beginning of the game, players decide whether or not to include FREE cards. (see E_01 to E_06).

-There are several ways to play, from simple to complex.
+There are several ways to play, ranging from simple to more complex.

 LEVEL 1